ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-67. What would be the resulting tensor after the application of the ReLU layer (8.37)?
+Q. What would be the resulting tensor after the application of the ReLU layer (8.37)?
 <table align='center'>
   <tr>
     <td align="center">